-On episode 78 of the CCO Buzz, Senior Compliance Consultant James Smith discusses Rule 38a-1 under the Investment Company Act of 1940 and the requirements within compliance programs for Registered Investment Companies.
+On episode 78 of the CCO Buzz, our Senior Compliance Consultant discusses Rule 38a-1 under the Investment Company Act of 1940 and the requirements within compliance programs for Registered Investment Companies.

 CCO Buzz: Hello and welcome back to the CCO Buzz.
 We are back from our brief summer break ready to keep those episodes rolling.
-To kick things off, we have Senior Compliance Consultant James Smith.
+To kick things off, we have our Senior Compliance Consultant.
 He’s here to discuss Rule 38a-1 under the Investment Company Act of 1940 and the requirements within compliance programs for Registered Investment Companies, otherwise known as, RICs.

 If you did or didn’t know, this rule requires all registered investment companies to adopt and implement a compliance program that is based on an understanding of the requirements outlined under federal and state securities law.
 With that, let’s begin!